J&J must pay $4 million in punitive damages in latest asbestos cancer trial

 A California jury in November last year cleared J&J of liability in another mesothelioma lawsuit.

-The company and Imerys’ U.S. unit, as well as a unit of U.S. drugstore chain Rite Aid (RAD.N), are also facing another mesothelioma trial in a South Carolina court.
+The company and Imerys’ U.S. unit, as well as a unit of U.S. drugstore chain Rite Aid, are also facing another mesothelioma trial in a South Carolina court.